nordeck/bookworm-lxc-jitsi/INSTALL.md

 ### 4.2 Configuration

-Before adding the `video-sip-gateway` node, update `pjsua.config` template on `JMS` according to your environment. `add-sip-node` command uses it to configure the nodes.
+Before adding the `SIP-Jibri` node, update `pjsua.config` template on `JMS` according to your environment. `add-sip-node` command uses it to configure the nodes.

 The template file is in the `nordeck-jitsi` container.